 Both routes will begin and end at the Oban Distillery.
 Riders will leave in small groups from 08:00, to ease our impact on local traffic.
 All riders are required to register before they begin the ride and your timing chip will be scanned as you leave the car park.

 Loch Avich – 56 miles [ map | profile ]

 Our 56 mile course is quoted as one of the hardest Sportive courses around with repetitive short steep climbs and is on mostly quiet single track roads in the heart of Argyll.

-This will be based around our short course but has the added test of 13.6km of Gravel in two sections in the middle of the route.
+This will be based around our Loch Avich course of 54 miles (see above) but has the added test of 8 miles of gravel paths in two sections during the route.
 It will be a test for those riders that own Gravel/Adventure/Cross bikes.